i170071MubeenKhan/desktop-based-chat-application/README.md

-# Desktop based Chat Application
+# Desktop Based Chat Application

 **A desktop based chat application that would work over a local network with a client-server application.**